Steve Norris (footballer)

 Stephen Mark Norris (born 22 September 1961) is an English former professional footballer who played in the Football League, as a forward.
 In the 1990–91 season, he was the highest scorer in the Fourth Division (and the second in the whole Football League), with 35 goals in total for Carlisle United and Halifax Town; having transferred from Carlisle to Halifax early in the season.

+In September 1992, on his 31st birthday, he scored twice against Liverpool at Anfield for Chesterfield in a League Cup tie which was eventually drawn 4-4.